 LSAT Lab

-Another reason LSAT Lab might be the best option for you is their monthly subscription model.
+LSAT Lab is new to the scene and offers extremely affordable, subscription-based LSAT prep for a low monthly fee.
 For around $300 a month, you’ll receive access to the full company course and 30-minute tutoring sessions every week.

 There are only two tutor options: Patrick or Matt.
 They’re the co-founders of the company and worked together to write the LSAT curriculum for Manhattan Prep, so they know what they’re talking about.